Processor Tricks

 Branch Hazards

-Maybe comparisons are just really slow?
+Maybe comparisons are actually just really slow?
 Same code, but on an array of all-negative values takes ≈0.40 ns/element.
 Exactly the same code that took ≈2.9 ns/element, but same time as the loop without the if.

 An unpredictable branch is a huge cost.